dotnet/designs/accepted/2021/workloads/workload-installation.md

   - Should support transaction / rollback
   - This may involve downloading a package or installer for the workload manifest
   - Should optionally support using offline installation cache folder
-  - End result should be that the manifest under `<DOTNET ROOT>/sdk-manifests/<SdkFeatureBand>/` is installed / updated
+  - End result should be that the manifest under `{DOTNET ROOT}/sdk-manifests/{sdk-band}/` is installed / updated
 - Does IAL support installing or just giving instructions on how to install?
-  - Initial installer implementations may all support installation directly, so this may not need to be included in the first version of the installer abstraction API
+  - Initial installer implementations all support installation directly, so this is not needed in the first version of the installer abstraction API
 - Workload installation records
   - List installed workloads (SDK feature band)
   - Write installation record (workload ID, SDK feature band)